yoshihikosuzuki/ant-asm-workflow/README.md

       - `references/contigs.assembly`: For Juicebox with the initial contact matrix
       - `scaffolding/`
         - `contigs.final.hic`: Omni-C contact matrix for Juicebox
-        - `contigs.FINAL.assembly`: Index file for Juicebox
+        - `contigs.final.assembly`: Index file for Juicebox
   - `20-scaffolds/<scaf-name>/`
     - `scaffolds.fasta.fai`: Index file for e.g. IGV
     - `02-merqury/scaffolds_only.bed`: K-mers that appear only in scaffolds (potential misassemblies)